THE PAKGHAN SERIES, DAY 15 – 17

 PESHAWAR

 Pakistan’s most insane city.
-I have been told many things about Peshawar, the amount of unique experiences to be had is incredible.
+I have been told many things about Peshawar, and the amount of unique experiences to be had is incredible.

 POUND FOR POUND, PESHAWAR HAS TO HE ONE OF THE MOST UNIQUE CITIES I HAVE VISITED.